 And yes, getting a little exercise can make you feel better in your own skin.
 It’s true that people who feel more fit often have better self-esteem.

 There are no rules about what exercise you have to do.
 You can play basketball at the gym, sign up for a yoga class or walk your dog more.
-Figure out what works for you, because putting some exercise into your life is a great way to make sure you’re going into 2018 feeling good about yourself.
+Figure out what works for you, because putting some exercise into your life is a great way to make sure you’re going into the new year feeling good about yourself.

 3. Practice mindfulness.